 An annual bonus can be a great tool to keep your associates happy and motivated, but it won’t be effective if the rest of your benefits aren’t competitive with your local market.

-There are countless benefits you could offer your associates, but do you actually know what’s important to them?
-You might find that an annual bonus is less important than something else you can provide as a benefit.
+There are countless benefits you could offer your associates, but do you know their current friction points?
+An annual bonus could be less important than something else you can provide as a benefit.

 If your firm is profitable enough for you to consider offering bonuses, you should already be consulting with an accountant.
-An accountant will help you see the bigger picture and understand what an appropriate budget is for your benefits package.
+An accountant will help you see the bigger picture and understand an appropriate budget for your benefits package.
 Since a bonus falls into the category of benefits, be sure you understand the total expense you incur.

 At a glance, it may seem like you can easily afford to provide an annual bonus.
 But does your law firm consistently underspend on other areas, like marketing budgets or technology?
 While it’s important to keep your associates happy and well-compensated, you may not be able to offer a bonus without sacrificing something else.